-- 62. The recent HIV/AIDS and TB Round 10 grant consolidation processes for transitioning to Single Stream of Funding (SSF) disrupted grant implementation and resulted in a funding gap.
-The SSF process needs to be better streamlined to minimize disruptions to program activities and grant implementation. - 63.
-There is a need for the Secretariat to have a more effective strategy for mitigating procurement risks for non-health related supplies, which constitute over 60% of procurements undertaken by the PR.
+62. The recent HIV/AIDS and TB Round 10 grant consolidation processes for transitioning to Single Stream of Funding (SSF) disrupted grant implementation and resulted in a funding gap.
+The SSF process needs to be better streamlined to minimize disruptions to program activities and grant implementation.

+63. There is a need for the Secretariat to have a more effective strategy for mitigating procurement risks for non-health related supplies, which constitute over 60% of procurements undertaken by the PR.
 The Secretariat should develop an effective risk minimization strategy to address non-health related procurements.

-What happened after the Review?

-Events Subsequent to the Diagnostic Review
+What happened after the Events Subsequent to the Diagnostic Review Review?
 64. In November 2011, in collaboration with the relevant stakeholders in Georgia, the CCM and PR, working with the Global Fund Secretariat and LFA, identified and commenced implementation of measures to address the findings and risks identified during the diagnostic review.
 This report has been updated to reflect measures taken and reported to the OIG.

-65. Interim risk mitigation measures undertaken following the diagnostic review include:

-- Further development of the PR's draft Operational Manual and iterations with specific focus on the PR's governance mechanism, financial management and SR management; - Requirement for the PR to strengthen controls over food voucher distribution; - Ongoing monitoring of the status of Conditions Precedent and Special Conditions to the grant agreements; - Strengthening the LFA terms of service and overall team functioning; - Effecting case-by-case LFA review and monitoring of the PR's procurement activities for both health and non-health goods and services for values equal to or exceeding USD10,000 prior to contract award: and - Strengthening the skills set and staffing of the LFA in-country team with an on-site procurement expert to conduct ongoing review and monitoring of procurement activities.
+65. Interim risk mitigation measures undertaken following the diagnostic review include: Further development of the PR's draft Operational Manual and iterations with specific focus on the PR's governance mechanism, financial management and SR management; Requirement for the PR to strengthen controls over food voucher distribution; Ongoing monitoring of the status of Conditions Precedent and Special Conditions to the grant agreements; Strengthening the LFA terms of service and overall team functioning; Effecting case-by-case LFA review and monitoring of the PR's procurement activities for both health and non-health goods and services for values equal to or exceeding USD10,000 prior to contract award; and Strengthening the skills set and staffing of the LFA in-country team with an on-site procurement activities.
 What happens next?
+Conclusion 66.
+While the PR has put in place controls to safeguard Global Fund resources, not all of these were working optimally.
+Recommendations to mitigate the risks identified are listed in Annex 2.
+67. Jointly with the Secretariat, the OIG will assess progress in implementing recommendations.